eddycharly/terraform-provider-kops/docs/resources/cluster.md

 The following arguments are supported:

-- `type` - (Optional) - String - Type of load balancer to create, it can be Public or Internal.
+- `type` - (Required) - String - Type of load balancer to create, it can be Public or Internal.

 ### egress_proxy_spec